iLya2IK/webcamclientviewer/README.md

 ## Additional libraries (to build from sources)
 3. CommonUtils - you can download lpk and sources [here](https://github.com/iLya2IK/commonutils)
-4. libPasCURL -  you can download sources [here](https://github.com/isemenkov/libpascurl)
+4. libPasCURL -  you can download lpk and sources [here](https://github.com/iLya2IK/libpascurl)
+5. wcCURLclient -  you can download lpk and sources [here](https://github.com/iLya2IK/wccurlclient)

 # Copyrights and contributions
 * [cURL](https://curl.se/libcurl)